Brisbane Carbon Challenge

 About the program

-By taking the Brisbane Carbon Challenge, you will learn about the carbon emissions created as a result of your household’s transport, home energy use and waste and receive tips on how to reduce your emissions and save on household bills – potentially by thousands of dollars a year.
+By taking the Brisbane Carbon Challenge, residents will learn about the carbon emissions created as a result of their household’s energy use, transport and waste, create a personalised low-carbon action plan and learn from tips and resources to help reduce their emissions and save on household bills – potentially by thousands of dollars a year.

 There are a range of carbon reduction actions to suit all homes, budgets and lifestyles.
-And many might also be better for your health as well as save you money.
+Many might also be good for your health and help save on bills.

-• Estimate your household carbon footprint using the online calculator
+• Calculate your household carbon footprint using the online calculator

-• Go back and re-take the challenge to see how your footprint has changed
+• Track progress by marking actions as complete and re-taking the challenge to see how your emissions have changed

-Don’t forget to share your results with your family and friends and encourage them to take the Brisbane Carbon Challenge too!
+Don’t forget to share your Brisbane Carbon Challenge results with your family and friends and encourage them to take the Challenge too!

 Learn all the different ways to reduce your carbon footprint